julien-diener/spark-csvconverter/README.md

-A simple example of using spark, in java, to convert csv file to another csv file
+A simple java program to convert csv files on HDFS to another csv format, using spark.

 More precisely, the constraint is that each line can be converted independently.
 Also, the output are part files such as produced by map-reduce.